ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0007-error-value-propagation-within-core/index.md

 ## Decision

-We want the application layer `AddBasicTaskDetailsToStoryError` to reflect all possible error cases, so it must become
+We want the application layer `AddBasicTaskDetailsToStoryError` to reflect all possible error cases, so it becomes

 ```fsharp
 type AddBasicTaskDetailsToStoryError =